digital-work-lab/handbook/docs/teaching/it_sytems.md

 ## [Panopto](https://www.uni-bamberg.de/its/dienstleistungen/webdienste/panopto/)

 + Video content management system used for recording, editing, delivering, and managing videos
-+ Recording videos and screencasts
++ Recording videos and screen casts
 + Edit video and audio content after recording and add quizzes
 + It is possible to live stream the content and make it accessible through a link
 + Manage and deliver videos in a video library and control access to it